oeschsec/securegroupchat-acsac2020/README.md

 # Group Chat Survey
 This repository contains the data and analysis for the paper "Understanding User Perceptions of Security and Privacy for Group Chat: A Survey of Users in the US and UK".
+The paper can be found [here](https://dl.acm.org/doi/10.1145/3427228.3427275).

 ## Data Files